MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 Microsoft tests Azure Stack HCI to the standards and protocols identified in the **Network switch requirements** section below.
 While Microsoft doesn't certify network switches, we do work with vendors to identify devices that support Azure Stack HCI requirements.

-These requirements are also published in [Windows Hardware Compatibility Program Specifications and Policies](/windows-hardware/design/compatibility/whcp-specifications-policies).
-Select **Download Specifications, Windows Server 2022**, open the ZIP file, open **Devices and Components WHCP Requirements for Windows Server 2022.pdf**, then see the **Device.Network.Switch.AzureStackHCI** section.

 > [!IMPORTANT]
 > While other network switches using technologies and protocols not listed here may work, Microsoft cannot guarantee they will work with Azure Stack HCI and may be unable to assist in troubleshooting issues that occur.

-When purchasing network switches, contact your switch vendor and ensure that the devices meet all Azure Stack HCI requirements.
-The following vendors (in alphabetical order) have confirmed that their switches support Azure Stack HCI requirements:
+The following vendors (in alphabetical order) have confirmed that their switches support the Azure Stack HCI requirements:

 | Vendor | 10 GbE | 25 GbE | 100 GbE | 400 GbE |
 | -----  | -----  | -----  | -----   | -----   |